 Jess is a more rounded character than Amy in "Stand Strong" or Kendra in "One Shot, Don't Miss" but she lacks definition.
 As readers, we know almost nothing about her other than she thinks she was a bit of a doormat for her boyfriend and feels as if he didn't understand her.
 That is it.
 That and the fact that she likes sundresses even in winter.
 The irony of the image of optimism contrasted with her suicide is only a gesture toward a personality, however.
 The potential contrast is never explored.
 She's a cipher.

 Again, though, the problem of Jess's suicide looms large.
 After she gently chides Nick for liking the idea of her more than her real self, Nick shows a bit of emotion.
 "So what, Jess, you think I don't like you so that's why you did what you did?
 Lame, Jess.
 That's like an afterschool special."
 The fact that Jess never reveals the reasons for which she took her life stands as evidence that Wood & Cloonan seem determined to keep this strange meditation on death and relationships from falling into the simple moral platitudes of an afterschool special.
 But, by using suicide metaphorically, they deny Jess's actions of any clear motivations.
 Did she kill herself or is that just a code for breaking up with Nick?
 Though the stereotype is that afterschool specials preach rather than try to understand, "Mixtape" doesn't seem interested in trying to understand suicide either.
-Jess is such a blank, and her act is so separated from consequence, that her death rings hollowly.
+Jess is such a blank, and her act is so separated from consequence, that her death rings hollowly."Mixtape" seems to be, foremost, about the struggle for two people who love each other to understand each other.
+The ultimate impossibility of that, but the need to try.
+What is interesting, though, is how a relationship is constructed in "Mixtape" as precluding outside involvement.
+The tape and walkman insulate Nick from the world: he spends the whole issue wearing headphones.
+He speaks to a voice that no one else can hear, and no one notices.
+Other than Nick and Jess, there are only two faces that appear in the issue and they are both incidental background characters.
+No family is involved, no friends - though we hear that Nick apparently has some.

 It's a bleak portrait of romance, though not without some poetic images.
 As Nick goes to throw out the cassette, the tape twines itself around him.
 The final two images are of Nick's hand holding the tape, unsure about letting it go, and Jess's legs as she rises above the city, the tape twisting up over her body.
 The connection is beautifully illustrated by Cloonan.
 This image of the tape coiling around Jess appears during her conversation with Nick at the point she asks if he likes her because of her dresses and her willingness to wait up for him.
 It could almost be blood streaming from her wrists, and it's one of the few links between her sadness and her death, though the dialogue one page later forecloses that possibility.
 The black tendrils are shown to emanate from the tape, further illustrating how it stands in for her.
 The dream-like quality of the story serves to allow these images to be considered outside of the rigid logic of plot dynamics.
 The images seem to suggest that the intangible connections, the ties that bind, are not so simply cut.
 Even after the end of a relationship, or a life.
 Though access to the "real" person may be forever denied, it is worth struggling to try to understand these bonds.